Carnivorous plants

 The substrate

 Carnivorous plants grow in wet areas such as peat bogs.
-The substrate should be blond peat.
-It is possible to add perlite and dried sphagnum to it.
-Drosera appreciate a thick layer of sphagnum moss above the peat.
-I will come back to this in the corresponding file.
-Blond peat is increasingly difficult to find given its unsustainable nature.
-However, there are alternatives that are tested by some producers such as coconut fiber.
-For my part, I haven't done any tests yet.
+The substrate must be blond peat.
+Perlite and dried sphagnum moss can be added.
+I also add live sphagnum moss to the surface.
+Drosera plants appreciate a thick layer of sphagnum moss on top of the peat.
+I will come back to this in the corresponding fact sheet.
+Blond peat is becoming increasingly difficult to find due to its unsustainable nature.
+However, there are alternatives that are being tested by some producers, such as coconut fiber.
+I have not yet tried these myself.
+In my webshop, you will find live and dried sphagnum moss to get you started with growing carnivorous plants.

 Watering